 Although my daughter was very pretty, she was 5 years old and very shy.
 I was told by an agent at Ford that, “she’s cute now, she’ll be cute in six months – get her some training” as she stood in his office, hiding behind my leg and picking her nose!

 Regardless of a potential career as a model or actress, I wanted her to be a confident young woman who could speak in public and hold her own in whatever career path she would someday choose.
 I wanted to put her in an environment that provided classes that are fun and have a solid foundation to nurture their ability to perform and build self-confidence.

-Growing up in New Jersey, I attended an amazing family owned dance school.
-I loved the family environment, all of the classes, and my parents couldn’t keep me away from that school.
-I danced 6 days a week for years.
+Growing up in New Jersey, I attended an amazing family-owned dance school.
+I loved the family environment, all the classes, and my parents couldn’t keep me away from that school.
+I danced for 6 days a week for years.
 I searched for that same type of school in Orange County.
-I knew I wanted that same type of loving, nurturing and safe environment for Brianne.
-When the opportunity presented itself, The Performer’s Academy was created and it is exactly what I remember as a child.
+I knew I wanted that same type of loving, nurturing, and safe environment for Brianne.
+When the opportunity presented itself, The Performer’s Academy was created, and it is exactly what I remember as a child.

-Acting skills transcend from the studio, to the classroom, to the board room, to a courtroom.
-A monologue is the same thing as an oral book report, a sales presentation or a closing argument.
-In fact, we do have many adults who take improvisation and scene study classes to assist them in their careers.
+Acting skills transcend from the studio to the classroom, to the boardroom, to a courtroom.
+A monologue is the same thing as an oral book report, a sales presentation, or a closing argument.
+We do have many adults who take improvisation and scene study classes to assist them in their careers.
 It’s not uncommon to see attorneys here taking classes to help with their trials, or sales professionals needing to polish their skills for sales presentations.

 These skills work – no matter what path you choose in life.

 Today we are proud to offer workshops for children, teens, & adults.
 There’s something for everyone here – so take your time and peruse the site.
-Call us if you have questions.
-(949) 609-1600 – Natalie
+Call us if you have any questions.
+(949) 609-1600